fleetdm/fleet/handbook/brand.md

 > *Distributed workforces aren’t going anywhere anytime soon, **so it’s a great time** to **engage** with your **crew** and **help them** to work with your security team instead of around them.*

 By Mr Rogering our writing we can emphasize positivity, optimism and encourage our readers to succeed.
 The example above also considers sentence flow and use of synonyms to reduce repetition.

-Avoid judgemental terms, even in industry jargon.
-While the term *"responsible vulnerability disclosure"* has been used for decades, it supposes that people who use a different process are *irresponsible*.
-Using *coordinated disclosure* is a more positive way to discuss the issue.

 ## Voice and tone guidelines